Wisconsin COVID-19 cases rise to 710, death toll now 12

 Wisconsin Gov. Tony Evers has issued a "safer at home" order until April 24 to reduce the chances of spreading the coronavirus.
 That means all non-essential business and travel is restricted.
-CLICK HERE to find out what that means for you.

-CLICK HERE for Frequently Asked Questions about the governor's order.
+for Frequently Asked Questions about the governor's order.

 Health officials believe the governor's four-week-long order is enough as long as people adhere to the rules.
 They cited new numbers from China showing the number of new cases declined after a 5-week lockdown.